MarylandRoboticsCenter/ENAE450/homework/hw4.md

 3. Turtlesim: Turtle following
     1. Create a launch file that opens up turtlesim with a single turtle.
 Then, spawn new turtles, which the original turtle will go to.
 Once it reaches the spawned turtle, that turtle will disappear (40 points)
+        * spawn several targets initially (2-4) and have a timer that spawns new goal turtles.
+The timer period is a parameter, set the initial value yourself.
         * create the turtle_controller node, subscribe to /turtle1/pose.
 Create a control loop to reach a given target.
 A little bit of math will be required to find the distances and angles, and send the command to the /turtle1/cmd_vel topic
         * keep an array of alive turtles (name and coordinates) in the turtle_spawner node.
 Publish this array on the /alive_turtles topic.
 On the turtle_controller node, subscribe to the topic, get the array, and choose to select the first turtle in the array as the new target
         * create a service /catch_turtle in turtle_spawner.
 Once the turtle_controller has reached a turtle, it will send the name of the turtle to that service.
 From the turtle_spawner node, call the /kill service, remove the turtle from the array, and publish an updated array to /alive_turtles
         * turtle can only move forward at a constant velocity, that is `linear.x=1`, `linear.y=0`.
 Maximum of angular velocity is limited, that is `max angular.z=1`